-Algorithm 1: Learner based on the observation tree approach input : A teacher providing information about the black box through output and equivalence queries input : maxExtraStates as the maximal number of extra states to be considered during learning output: A conjectured model M - · · 11 1 repeat 2 for $l \leftarrow 0$ to maxExtraStates do // make the observation tree $T$ closed for $l$ extra states 3 while there is an unverified transition do 4 $(s, x) \leftarrow$ choose an unverified transition 5 if $l = 0$ then // t is not defined in M 6 identify state $\delta(s, x)$ using adaptive separating sequences 7 else 8 varify transition $(e, r)$ using testing theory $l$ extra states 0 verify transition (s, x) using testing theory, i extra states 9 if observed responses and outputs of $M$ differ then 10 RESOLVEINCONSISTENCY $(T, M)$ : 11 query appropriate sequences to reveal a new state 12 update the conjectured model M 12 // accume 0 extra states again as 15 $i \leftarrow 0$ // assume 0 excla states again as 14 // some transitions are not defined in M 15 if equivalence query returns a counterexample w then 16 $\Box$ query w and RESOLVEINCONSISTENCY $(T, M)$ 17 until EQ reports that M is correct or EQs are not allowed or the user is satisfied with M is resolved by localizing a new reference node which usually requires several output queries that distinguish a node from all current reference nodes.
+Algorithm 1: Learner based on the observation tree approach

+'''

+input: A teacher providing information about the black box through output and equivalence queries

+input: maxExtraStates as the maximal number of extra states to be considered during learning

+output: A conjectured model M

+for l \leftarrow 0 to maxExtraStates do

+2

+// make the observation tree T closed for l extra states

+while there is an unverified transition do

+3

+(s,x) \leftarrow choose an unverified transition

+4

+if l = 0 then

+// t is not defined in M

+5

+identify state \delta(s, x) using adaptive separating sequences

+6

+else

+7

+verify transition (s, x) using testing theory, l extra states

+8

+if observed responses and outputs of M differ then

+9

+RESOLVEINCONSISTENCY(T, M):

+10

+query appropriate sequences to reveal a new state

+11

+update the conjectured model M

+12

+l \leftarrow 0

+// assume 0 extra states again as

+13

+// some transitions are not defined in {\cal M}

+break

+14

+15

+if equivalence query returns a counterexample w then

+query w and RESOLVEINCONSISTENCY(T, M)

+16

+17 until EQ reports that M is correct or EQs are not allowed or the user is satisfied with M

+'''

+no longer model the observed traces as the black box has more states than the conjectured model.
+The inconsistency is resolved by localizing a new reference node which usually requires several output queries that distinguish a node from all current reference nodes.
 This process is described by the RESOLVEINCONSISTENCY function (discussed later) which is also used after the teacher provides a counterexample in response to an equivalence query.
 The purpose of a counterexample is to show an inconsistency between the OTree and the conjectured model.
 After resolving the inconsistency, the transitions from the new state are usually not defined, therefore, the number l of assumed extra state is reset to 0.
 If there is no inconsistency observed in the second phase and the number l reaches the given number maxExtraStates, an equivalence query can be asked.
 The learning can stop for three reasons: (1) either the conjectured model is correct as no counterexample is returned to an EQ, or (2) EQs are not allowed at all because the teacher has no capability to answer this type of query, or (3) the user is satisfied with the conjectured model.
 The last reason could be used in the following scenario.
 The user starts the learner with a large value for maxExtraStates.
 Most states are revealed by the assumption of 1 extra state, that is, l = 1.
 A few last states are harder to reveal and so the learner starts to increase l.
 The number of output queries grows exponentially with the increasing l and so it takes more time to reveal these 'hidden' states.
 The learner provides the user with the guarantee of l extra states (Definition 4.1) and the user can be satisfied with the number of revealed states so that the user stops the learning even if l does not reach the given maxExtraStates.
 The exponential growth is due to the complexity of FSM testing that nevertheless secures the guarantee.